-Getting into DJing can be expensive.
-If you are looking a top DJ mixer it can rapidly escalate into thousands of dollars.
+The cost of a top DJ mixer can rapidly escalate into thousands of dollars.
 But there are ways to get started without having to fork over a whole bunch of cash.
-In this guide, we check out the top 6 most affordable DJ mixers available today.
+This guide showcases the leading budget-friendly choices.

 Allen & Heath Xone 23